-But you’re kind too—or you have the potential to be kind, while occasionally being the kind of manic dick only a four-year-old can be.
-This will hopefully change (spoiler: that’s what this letter is about), because you’re also curious and goofy and weird.
+But you’re kind too — or you have the potential to be kind, while occasionally being the kind of manic dick only a 4-year-old can be.
+This will hopefully change (spoiler: That’s what this letter is about), because you’re also curious and goofy and weird.
 I hope these are the traits you choose to cultivate in your coming years.
 Looks may serve you well or puberty may mutate you beyond all repair, but kindness and curiosity and humor are sustainable.
 They are what will make you whole and make your future partner such a lucky woman/man/nonbinary person.
 (It’d be good if this being was a terrestrial human, I guess, but what do I know, times change, love sneaks up and surprises.)

 You got to play Teacher at school last week, and your task was to pick a word and then call on other students to give you a rhyming word.

 You told me you loved them both, and I asked why, and you said, “I love Margot when she’s princess-y and fancy, and I love Emma when she’s calm.”

 Not sure how to unpack that, but the heart wants what the heart wants.